gerald-guiony/ESPWiFiServersExtension/README.md

 ![Settings in Domoticz](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/doc/debugCommand.png)

-## Administrative JSON commands
+## Administrative JSON requests

-In this library, you can access JSON administrative commands for your ESP.
+In this library, you can access JSON administrative requests for your ESP.
 Refer to this source file for more details:

 [HttpAdminCommandRequestHandler.cpp](https://github.com/gerald-guiony/ESPWiFiServersExtension/blob/master/src/HttpAdminCommandRequestHandler.cpp)